leoz0214/FoodHygieneAnalysis/factors/REPORT.md

 9. July: 4.60
 10. September: 4.58
 11. October: 4.58
-12. August: 4.56
+12. **August: 4.56**

 The following graph illustrates this data.
 <img src="report_images/rating_by_inspection_month.png">

 Here, businesses obtain the highest average Food Hygiene Score in November, followed closely by April and the winter months.
 Conversely, businesses score the lowest in August on average, followed by September, October and the summer months.
 This suggests that typically, businesses score slightly better during the colder months and worse during the warmer months.
-The difference between average ratings in November and August is a significant 0.13 points.
+The difference between average ratings in November and August is 0.13 points.

 Next, the average Hygiene scores by month have been calculated as follows, to two decimal places from best to worst:

-1. November: 2.81
+1. **November: 2.81**
 2. April: 2.84
 3. December: 2.85
 4. February: 2.87